iolla-net/Fitrgrid/README.md

 Fitrgrid will feature additional utility classes in future.

 ##  Compatibility
-Fitrgrid works well in all HTML5 compatible web browsers.
+Fitrgrid works well in all modern web browsers.

-Add Modernizr and Fitrgrid should work all the way back to (dare I even utter it) IE7.

 ##  Acknowledgement
-A special thank you to Jan Müller for the original fitgrd project and for being so open and friendly. :)
+Thank you to Jan Müller for the original fitgrd project.